Test-Bed-For-Alibre-Design-Resources/.github/profile/README.md

 **Work-In-Progress**

-Testbed for add-ons, scripting, workflows, techniques, solutions, integrations, templates, examples, and tools in general.
+Testbed for add-ons, scripting, workflows, techniques, solutions, integrations, templates, examples, and tools.

 - For the latest code and updates, contact me.
 I push to GitHub periodically or as needed.